oleon12/BatWing/README.md

 # BatWing

-Thi package calculate the Lifting Surface Area of a Bat's Wing using different formulas, and also calculate the Dynamics measures of the Bat's wing.
+This package calculates the Lifting Surface Area (LSA) of a Bat's wing using different formulas, and also calculate the dynamics measures of the Bat's wing.

+The input files for both LSA function and Dynamics function are very specific, the colums order must be the same the example data ( https://github/oleon12/BatWing/data ).